zepingyu0512/zepingyu0512.github.io/_pages/about.md

 I am a PhD student studying computer science.
 My current reseach interest is understanding the internal mechanism of large language models.

-I was previously a AI researcher at Tencent, focusing on using AI algorithms for computer security.
+I was previously an AI researcher at Tencent Keen Lab, focusing on using AI algorithms for computer security.

 # 🔥 News
 - *2023.09*: &nbsp;🎉🎉 I start my PhD in University of Manchester.